EmBrochard/Sculpture-techniques-expertise_Statistics/README.md

 The present repository contains:

-* <b> Codes </b>
+* <b> Code </b>
    * <b>Source</b>
+      * Code in this source folder is for functions that can be used for the analysis of engraving profiles.
       * EFA Functions.R
-      * This code implements Elliptic Fourier Analysis (EFA) for outline-based shape analysis, including normalization, harmonic selection, PCA-based visualization of shape variation, and statistical diagnostics.
+        * This is source code that provides functions for Elliptic Fourier Analysis (EFA) for outline-based shape analysis, including normalization, harmonic selection, PCA-based visualization of shape variation, and statistical diagnostics.
       * Profile_Code.R
-      * This R script provides a set of functions for the extraction, normalization, visualization, and quantitative analysis of 2D profile data, including geometric measurements, asymmetry indices, landmark-based shape characterization, and circular–linear statistical analyses.
+        * This is source code that provides functions for the extraction, normalization, visualization, and quantitative analysis of 2D profile data, including geometric measurements, asymmetry indices, landmark-based shape characterization, and circular–linear statistical analyses.
       <br>
   * <b>Engraving_Extract_Data.R</b>
     * This R script provides functions for generating profile images, extracting geometric measurements, computing landmarks, and exporting data for morphometric analyses, including writing Morphologika-compatible files and CSV tables.